STAC-USC/3DGS_Compression_Adaptive_Voxelization/README.md

 **Chenjunjie Wang\*, Shashank N. Sridhara\*, Eduardo Pavez\*, Antonio Ortega\*, Cheng Chang†**
 \*University of Southern California, Los Angeles, CA
 †Meta, Menlo Park, CA
-> *This work was funded in part by a gift from Meta.*

 ---